Middlesex celebrates entrepreneurship, as university is ranked top in Outer London for start-ups

 After two rounds of video pitching and an in-person final, secure replacement key delivery service SafeKey, developed by 2025 MBA graduate Simon Church emerged as the winner of the student competition, while data centre cooling concept ClathriX won in the residents’ section.

-Meanwhile MDX has been nominated for two awards over the past year for an initiative to embed real-world client projects in the curriculum, a project which is continuing to roll out across subjects and modules.
+Meanwhile, the University has been nominated for two awards for an initiative to embed real-world client projects in the curriculum, a project which is continuing to roll out across subjects and modules.

-Among recent MDX alumni thriving in the start-up space is Singapore-based speaker, sales trainer and marketing consultant Grace Yeo, who coaches business founders on client communications for The Humanized Sales Approach, and in 2023 started a home and store renovations business in Bali going from a standing start to fully booked in eight weeks.
+Among recent MDX alumni thriving in the start-up space is Singapore-based speaker, sales trainer and marketing consultant Grace Yeo, who coaches business founders on client communications for The Humanized Sales Approach.
+After moving to Bali in 2023, she took a home and store renovations business from a standing start to fully booked in eight weeks.

-Grace, a BA Advertising, PR and Media graduate says: “MDX was where I learned the art of asking, for support, opportunities, and the brave questions that challenge the status quo.
-Through MDXcelerator, I pitched ideas, secured funding, and eventually launched Raikii, a gown-rental start-up inspired by how women rarely re-wear occasion dresses.
+BA Advertising, PR and Media graduate Grace says: “MDX was where I learned the art of asking, for support, opportunities, and the brave questions that challenge the status quo.
+I pitched ideas, secured funding, and eventually launched Raikii, a gown rental start-up inspired by how women rarely re-wear occasion dresses.

 "[Former Business School Senior Lecturer] Simon Best kickstarted my entrepreneurial journey when he sent a group of us to Croatia for an entrepreneurship competition, and the encouragement I received across faculties gave me the confidence to keep building.